CODO into FYE

 Students considering CODO into First-Year Engineering MUST attend a CODO meeting in the semester in which they intend to submit a CODO application.

 Before registering to attend a specific date/time of a CODO meeting, please make sure the meeting does not conflict with other commitments you may have.
 Due to the overwhelming demand for space at CODO meetings, once you have registered you are expected to attend the meeting.
 Once a CODO session is full, it is closed, and more space will not be opened.
 Students are to register for only one CODO meeting.
 Attending a CODO meeting does not provide space in First-Year Engineering courses.

 Students may sign up for a CODO meeting here — you will need to log in with your Purdue career account login and password.

 CODO Applications must be submitted before the deadline.
-For CODO consideration after the Spring 2015 semester, applications will be accepted in ARMS 1300 between Wednesday, April 15, 2015 -Thursday, April 30, 2015 at 4:30pm.
+For CODO consideration at the conclusion of Fall 2015, applications will be accepted in ARMS 1300 until Friday, December 11, 2015 at 4:30pm.
 Late applications will not be accepted.

 Applications will be evaluated promptly after final grades post each semester, and applicants will be contacted by a FYE Advisor via their Purdue email account as to the status of their application.